BPplays/localize.nvim/README.md

 ```lua
 localize.set_bank('mybankname', mybank)
 ```
-note: this function can throw an error you must also use '_version' to specify what bank version to use, the only version currently is 1
+note: this function can throw an error  <br>
+you must also use '_version' to specify what bank version to use, the only version currently is 1